paulo-graca/dehumidifier/README.md

 ## Overview

-This application it's largely based on [Shelly1](https://github.com/mongoose-os-apps/shelly1) programming in JavaScript (Mongoose) applied on a ESP8266 on a Wemos board and a part of [bitlunis](https://github.com/mongoose-os-apps/smart-washing-machine) code for handling a servo motor, is adapted.
+This application it's largely based on [Shelly1](https://github.com/mongoose-os-apps/shelly1) programming in JavaScript (Mongoose) applied on a ESP8266 on a Wemos D1 Minis board and a part of [bitlunis](https://github.com/mongoose-os-apps/smart-washing-machine) code for handling a servo motor, is adapted.